top of page

 The Myth of the “Fresh Start”

-Understanding neurodivergent New Year energy means recognizing that transitions—even positive ones—require processing time.
+This reaction isn't a failure.
+It’s a biological response shaped by lived experiences colliding with unrealistic expectations.
+Understanding neurodivergent New Year energy means recognizing that transitions—even positive ones—require time to process.

 Why New Year Energy Feels So Heavy